thespaceburrito/JavaGame/README.md

-This repository will contain the games I create using Java
+This repository will contain my Java projects